Lead scoring is essential to a well-oiled marketing and sales machine.

 - Recent funding rounds

-Having free-floating contacts in your database can hinder your lead scoring in multiple ways.
+Having free-floating contacts in your database can hinder your lead scoring system in multiple ways.
 First, with the lead disconnected from the company, it may break your score completely.
 Second, without that connection in place, you may de-prioritize high-level decision-makers that are critical to success with that account.
+Third, it can break your critical marketing automation systems and hurt your ability to accurately segment contacts to delivered personalized messages.

 2. Missing Lead Values Break Scoring